Fragile Knowledge, Robust Instruction-Following: The Width Pruning Dichotomy in Llama-3.2: Background Related Work

 \textbf{Depth Pruning.} Unlike width pruning, the literature on depth pruning (removal of entire transformer blocks) presents conflicting results.
 Some works, such as Kim et al. \cite{kim_shortened_2024}, advocate for this technique, arguing that it can achieve "comparable or superior" performance to width pruning.
 However, more recent research, such as Wang et al. \cite{wang_when_2025}, demonstrates that removing even a few layers severely degrades test-time scaling, causing a "catastrophic collapse" in long-chain reasoning benchmarks---a structural damage that proves irrecoverable through fine-tuning.
 Our width pruning approach offers more granular control compared to this drastic measure, enabling more gradual and selective degradation.

 \textbf{GLU-Specific Pruning.} Prior work that systematically analyzes the impact of expansion ratios in GLU architectures is limited.
 A previous exploratory study \cite{martra_exploring_2024} identified a $140\%$ expansion ratio as an empirical equilibrium point for performance in Llama-3.2 models.
-However, that work did not provide a systematic characterization of the underlying mechanisms or the selective impact on different cognitive capabilities.
+However, that work did not provide a systematic characterization of this selective-degradation phenomenon or its impact on different cognitive capabilities.
 To our knowledge, no study has framed the expansion ratio as an intervention to selectively modulate cognitive functions.
-This gap---moving from empirical observation to systematic characterization---motivates our approach: we demonstrate that width pruning in GLU-MLP layers does not simply constitute uniform compression but rather an intervention that selectively modifies different cognitive capabilities, with the expansion ratio emerging as a critical metric for determining pruning effectiveness.
+This gap---moving from empirical observation to systematic characterization---motivates our approach: we show that width pruning in GLU-MLP layers does not simply constitute uniform compression but rather an intervention that selectively modifies different cognitive capabilities, with the expansion ratio emerging as a critical metric for determining pruning effectiveness.